What is a physician assistant?

 Consultant Services to consider:

-Now, I didn’t use a consultant service when I applied (simply because it was my first time applying, and if I didn’t get in I was going to reevaluate myself), but I have heard AMAZING things about these companies.
+Now, I didn’t use a consultant service when I applied (simply because it was my first time applying, and if I didn’t get in I was going to reevaluate myself), but I heard nothing but great things about these companies, and ultimately ended up choosing to work for them!

 Other Instagrams to follow: